-As stated in the "Additions" section, buildings receiving Section 421-a and J-51 benefits remain stabilized, at least until the benefits expire.
+As stated in the "Additions" section of this report, buildings receiving Section 421-a and J-51 benefits remain stabilized, at least until the benefits expire.
 Therefore, these units enter the stabilized system for a prescribed time period and then exit the system.
 The number of units leaving the stabilization system is directly dependent upon those units previously entering the system.

-Expiration of 421-a and J-51 benefits has resulted in a total of 263 and 236 units removed from the rent regulatory system respectively in 2006.
-There were fewer expirations of 421-a and J-51 benefits in 2006 compared to expirations in 2005.
-Since 1994, 17,146 421-a units have left the rent stabilization system while 13,432 J-51 units are no longer rent regulated.
-(See Appendix 4)
+In 2008, expiration of 421-a benefits has resulted in a total of 376 units removed from rent stabilization system, more than double the amount (161) in 2007.
+Conversely, the expiration of J-51 benefits has resulted in a total of 176 units removed, a 35% reduction from the prior year when 270 units were removed from rent stabilization.
+Since 1994, 17,683 421-a units have left the rent stabilization system while 13,878 J-51 units are no longer rent regulated.
+(See Appendices 5 and 6)